03 Jul Univariate and multivariable analyses

-Imagine that in the age column, a patient is 182 years old; it is likely (unless you are doing a study on the Jedi) that there was a mistake somewhere.
+Imagine that in the age column, a patient is 182 years old; it is likely (unless you are studying the Jedis) that there was a mistake somewhere.

 It will therefore be necessary to find the real age of this patient or assign him a missing value.
 If this error is not detected and corrected, then statistical analyses taking into account age will be completely wrong.

-Carrying out a descriptive analysis is therefore a prerequisite for any statistical analysis, whether univariate or multivariate.
+Carrying out a descriptive analysis is therefore a prerequisite for any statistical analysis, whether univariate or multivariable.

 Graphs are an integral part of descriptive analyses because they allow you to quickly visualize the structure of your data.